 - Evapolar devices are very quiet.
 You can enjoy the game, some alone time, or do the work in your basement without any noise distractions.

 - USB-powered — if you lack sockets in the basement, you can connect Evapolar devices to a power bank.

-We have cross-checked other top cooling options for a finished basement.
+We have gone through other top cooling options for a finished basement.